 From public transportation to e-scooters: The entire transport industry is turning electric

-An interesting EV trend in 2020 and beyond relates to public transportation and the sharing economy.
+An interesting EV trend that appeared already in 2020 and continues to gain on importance relates to public transportation and the sharing economy.

-The biggest concentration of privately owned electric two/three wheelers is in Asia, specifically in China, accounting for 99% of registrations.
-Globally, there is currently around 290 million two/three wheelers.
-The market is also growing in Europe, rising by 30% in 2020.
+The biggest concentration of privately owned electric two/three wheelers is in Asia, specifically in China, accounting for 9.5 million registrations out of the total of 10 million in 2021.
+Vietnam and India follow as strong markets for electric two/three wheelers.
+The market is also growing in Europe, where it reached 5% market share in 2021.